patekOnlyPrograms/Web-App-DevOps-Project/README.md

   5. Exposed the ports for 5000 (tcp) for data packet transfer between web browser and the container.
   6. Command to run the application using CMD.

+#### Terraform
+Adds three files to help build infrastructure for Azure.
+These files include variables, outputs and the main.
+The main file builds the virtual network and NSG (network security groups).
+The NSG has two rules to allow Kubernetes and SSH protocol access to the virtual network.

 ## Contributors